 The different types of rights in any given musical track are referred to as Mechanical & Performance Rights.

 In Australia there are a number of organisations which manages and licences the Mechanical and Performance rights;

-APRA (Australian Performing Rights Association) administers the “performance rights” and is the collecting society which collects and distributes licence fees for the public performance and communication to the public of musical works and their lyrics on behalf of its members, namely composers, song writers, music publishers and other copyright owners.
+APRA (Australian Performing Rights Association Limited) administers the “performance rights” and is the collecting society which collects and distributes licence fees for the public performance and communication to the public of musical works (including their lyrics) on behalf of its members (composers, songwriters, music publishers) and other copyright owners, including overseas affiliated societies.

 AMCOS (Australasian Mechanical Copyright Owners Society) only grants licences to reproduce the musical work, and the copyright in the recorded version of the musical work, i.e. the “mechanical rights”.